-Dublin Aids Alliance CLG T/A HIV Ireland is a company limited by guarantee incorporated in the Republic of Ireland.
+Dublin Aids Alliance CLG T/A HIV Ireland is a company limited by guarantee incorporated in Ireland.
 The registered office of the charity is 70 Eccles Street, Dublin 7 which is also the principal place of business of the charity.
 The financial statements have been presented in Euro (€) which is also the functional currency of the charity.